sudosoph/docs/content/developer-workflow/tutorials/loading-your-setup-into-the-developer-pop.md

 ---
-title: Loading your setup into the Developer PoP
+title: Load your setup into the Developer PoP
 description: How to get your local development environment setup to test Section CDN on your local machine.
 keywords: content delivery network, CDN, virtual machine, vagrant, virtualbox, git, cli, local development, local machine, staging environment, developer pop
 weight: 2